 "It's a true test of one's lung capacity as well," says Mulgrew.
 "It requires that someone be not only in cardiovascular shape, so they can breathe and sustain high-intensity heartbeats, but also that they be able to push through lactic acid that's going to start building up all over the body."
 Lactic acid buildup, Simon explains, is what causes muscular pain and its accompanying emotional discomfort.

-Plus, Mulgrew adds, because 86 percent of the muscles in your body have to activate and coordinate together with each stroke, it's demanding on the muscular system, too.
+Plus, Mulgrew adds, because so many muscles in your body have to activate and coordinate together with each stroke, it's demanding on the muscular system, too.
 "All of your core strength muscles are activated in the sport of rowing," says Simon.
 "There's often a misconception that it's just arms, but arms are sort of the least-used part, they're used as a lever, but they're not actually used to generate power.
 It's the rest of the core muscles in the body that are used to generate power—the core, hips, legs, quads, all of those large muscles are what actually generate speed in the boat."

 In fact, rowing is as much a power sport as it is a speed sport, says Mulgrew.
 "You have to focus on exerting powerful leg drive," she says.
 "You can think of it like deadlifting—if you've ever deadlifted, you know how taxing that an be on the body, and rowing is essentially like a seated deadlift.
 Rather than having weight added to a barbell, you're having to produce that effort, that push into the platform to perform the work of the stroke, which is called the drive."